saphena/chasm/guide/niy.md

 This is a niche requirement desired by rally teams with too much time on their hands - the ability to ask the question "why did this entrant not score this combo?" and receive a listing of "missed" or unclaimed bonuses resulting in failure to claim a combo.

-## Manual combo claims

-Combos are normally claimed automatically based on the underlying bonuses claimed but there are circumstances when manual claiming of combos is preferred.
-The 2025 IBR is an example where riders in each of the three legs were expected to claim one and only one "loop".
-Actually, this can be achieved already by including an extra bonus in each combo specifically to enable claiming.